notnickdev/notnickdev/README.md

 ## Hi there 👋

-Experience with React, currently learning React Native
+Full-stack developer with experience in React & Node.

 ### Connect with me 👇
 * [Twitter](https://twitter.com/notnickdev)